amateescu/search_api_solr/README.txt

 =============

 How it works:
-* langauge neutral spell checker doesn't use any stop words.
+* The language-neutral spell checker doesn't use any stop words.
-* as soon as a user limited his search by language facet spell checking is language specific
+* As soon as a user limits his search by language facet, spell checking becomes language-specific

 TODO:
-* admin configures if spell checker is language specific if site language changes (language selector, URL, ...)
+* Admin configuration if spell checker is language-specific if site language changes (language selector, URL, ...)
-* admin configures if more than one suggestion should be made in different languages (expensive because solr needs to be queried one time per language)
+* Admin configuration if more than one suggestion should be made in different languages (expensive because solr needs to be queried one time per language)